surfingoldelephant/PowerShell-Docs/reference/7.6/Microsoft.PowerShell.Core/About/about_Command_Precedence.md

 If the cmdlet isn't loaded, PowerShell searches the installed modules and autoloads the first module that contains the cmdlet and runs that cmdlet.
-PowerShell searches for modules in each path defined in the `$env:PSModulePath` environment variable.
+PowerShell searches for modules in each path defined in the `$Env:PSModulePath` environment variable.
 The paths are searched in the order that they're listed in the variable.
 Within each path, the modules are searched in alphabetical order.
 PowerShell uses the cmdlet from the first match it finds.